 This is an intense program of physical activity to enhance flexibility, strength, endurance and cardiovascular functions.
 The course is designed for students interested in individual and team competition.
-(SCC, SFCC)
+In the 200 level students will take more of a leadership role.
+Prerequisite: PE 147.
+(SCC)